-Tatjana Dahlhaus is a Principal Researcher in the International Economic Analysis Department at the Bank of Canada.
-Her research interests lie in the fields of applied Macroeconomics and Econometrics.
-Currently, she focuses on studying the transmission of monetary policy in linear as well as non-linear environments.
+Tatjana Dahlhaus is a Director in the Canadian Economic Analysis Department at the Bank of Canada.
+Her research interests lie in the fields of applied Macroeconomics and Econometrics, time series analysis, monetary policy, and climate change.
 Tatjana received her PhD in Economics from Universitat Autonoma de Barcelona, Spain.

 Emerging-market economies have become increasingly important in driving global GDP growth over the past 10 to 15 years.
 This has made timely and accurate assessment of current and future economic activity in emerging markets important for policy-makers not only in these countries but also in advanced economies.